workshops-de/Ticketeer_sample_solution/facilitator-guide.md

 > Maybe not use WireMock here, but more Spring Framework native means.

 ### Checkpoints
-* Reservations persist and reduce remaining seats.
+* Reservations persist and reduce remaining tickets.
 * Orders link to reservations correctly.
 * External vendor is called only when needed.
 * Vendor failures roll back reservations (test this explicitly).